The footsteps of Wing Chun come from the Shaolin Temple at the time of the Qing Dynasty – that’s where the legend begins…

 Wing Chun is a close range combat system, which has two main emphases: structure and sensitivity.

-Compared to other kung fu styles, Wing Chun includes only a few forms:
+Compared to other kung fu styles, Wing Chun has only a few forms:

 - a form with the wooden dummy (Mook Yan Jong),